 - A dedicated wet experimental area, incorporating lighting and water supply

 - A wide range of General Laboratory equipment such as: Freeze Drier, drying oven, Fume-hoods, Mili-Q water supply, glassware and glassware washing (including acid and purified water rinse), autoclave, balances, centrifuge, shaker table and vortex mixers, sonicators, microscopes, ample sink and bench space, well stocked chemical supply, rotary evaporator and other equipment for organic extractions.

 Our analytical Lab houses our instrumentation, including our MIMS, FIA, IRMS and peripherals and also related ancillary equipment such as two 5-figure balances and a 1 micro-litre auto-dilutor.

 Our IRMS facility contains three DeltaV Isotope Ratio Mass Spectrometers which are used to measure stable isotopic composition of samples (primarily 15N,13C).
 One IRMS is able to measure 5 different channels simultaneously, enabling the simultaneous measurement of N2, and N2O from a single sample.

 We also have a wide range of peripherals allowing many different types of samples to analysed.
 They include:

 - Trace GC Ultra.
 Gas Chromatograph for the measurement of lipids, amino acids and inorganic gases like N2, N2O, CO2 and CH4.

-- Flash EA: Elemental analyzer for C and N in solid samples
+- Flash EA: Elemental analyser for C and N in solid samples

-- TC-EA: Elemental analyzer for the measurement of O2 and H2 in solid samples.
+- TC-EA: Elemental analyser for the measurement of O2 and H2 in solid samples.

 - Aurora 1030 TIC/TOC analyser for the measurement of inorganic (DIC) and organic carbon (DOC) in water.